jonathan401/tooltip-of-some-sort/README.md

 - bottom-left - which positions the tooltip at the bottom left corner of it's parent.
 - center - which places the tooltip at the center of the parent.
 - bottom-right - which places the tooltip at the bottom right corner of it's parent;

+# Resources

+- Tooltip Arrow - I learnt how to create a triangle in css from [this article](https://alvaromontoro.com/blog/67970/drawing-a-triangle-with-css) by [Alvaro Montoro](https://alvaromontoro.com/blog/67970/drawing-a-triangle-with-css).
+[This Youtube Video tutorial](https://youtu.be/ujlpzTyJp-M) by [Web Dev Simplified](https://www.youtube.com/c/WebDevSimplified) also helped.

+# conclusion

+This project tested my css layout skills as well as my typescript skills.
+The method I employed in positioning the tooltips relative to their parents might not have been the best approach.
+But hopefully, I'll be fixing that soon.
+I'll also try adding buttons and using only an instance of the tooltip to make it more interactive and clear.
+Thanks for checking this out :).